| || |

 Professor Jeffrey Walker received his BEng(Civil) and BSurv degrees in 1996 with Hons 1 and University Medal from the University of Newcastle, Australia, and received his PhD in Water Resources Engineering from the same University in 2000.

 His PhD thesis was among the early pioneering research on estimation of root-zone soil moisture from remotely sensed surface soil moisture observations.
 He then joined NASA Goddard Space Flight Centre to implement his soil moisture work globally.

 In 2001, he moved to the Department of Civil and Environmental Engineering at the University of Melbourne as Lecturer, where he continued his soil moisture work, including development of the only Australian airborne capability for simulating new satellite missions for soil moisture.
 In 2010, he was appointed as Professor in the Department of Civil Engineering at Monash University where he is continuing this research.
 He is contributing to soil moisture satellite missions at both NASA and ESA, as a Science Definition Team member for the Soil Moisture Active Passive (SMAP) mission and Cal/val Team member for the Soil Moisture and Ocean Salinity (SMOS) mission respectively.

 - optimal convergence of model predictions with observations through data assimilation.

-This latter role is particularly relevant to Monash University and the new Resources Engineering strategy, as AMIRA, which grew strongly under Deming’s stewardship, is heavily engaged in bringing together industry and other parties in mining and resources-related research projects.
+He was CEO of the international mining technology services company/industry association AMIRA International Ltd. in Melbourne from 2004-2009.
+This latter role is particularly relevant to Monash University and its Resources Engineering strategy, as AMIRA, which grew strongly under Deming’s stewardship, was and is heavily engaged in bringing together industry, research institutions and governments in mining and resources-related research projects.

 His Linkedin profile is at https://www.linkedin.com/in/deming-whitman-01b82513.